opensource4all/sqlite-jdbc/README_CEROD.md

 7. unzip
 8. Docker (for cross-compilation only)

-Then
+Then: clone this project:

-1. make native 2
+1. make native
 2. mvn package

 How to use CEROD encoded DB: